CodingItWrong/codingitwrong.com/_drafts/modern-ember.md

 Let's take a look at what it's like to develop in Ember with all of these in place.

+(You might also be interested in TypeScript; if so, check out [ember-cli-typescript](https://github.com/typed-ember/ember-cli-typescript) to see how easy it is to use with Ember.)

 ## Project Setup

 To get the latest features, install `ember-cli` off the master branch: